yannbouteiller/vgamepad/README.md

 `vgamepad` enables registering custom callback functions to handle updates of the rumble motors, and of the LED ring.

+**Note**: The callback functionality has not yet been ported to Linux.

 Custom callback functions require 6 parameters:
 ```python
 def my_callback(client, target, large_motor, small_motor, led_number, user_data):